Printed Matter, Inc.

 Space Sisters Press - Launch and Conversation with Suzanne McClelland, Amy Smith-Stewart, and Gretchen Kraus

-Join us for the launch of Net Worth, a new publication by Suzanne McClelland illustrating the artist's ongoing series of paintings.
+Join us for the launch of Net Worth, a new publication by Suzanne McClelland illustrating the artist’s ongoing series of paintings.
 McClelland will be joined in conversation by curator Amy Smith-Stewart and project co-editor Gretchen Kraus, followed by a book signing.
-The event also includes a short screening re-imagining the statistical data and found photographs featured throughout the project.
 Published by Space Sisters Press.

 Net Worth documents Suzanne McClelland’s paintings in their entirety to date.
 The fronts and backs of her canvases are shown side by side - allowing for the whole work to be viewed at once, fully revealing McClelland’s portraits.
 The backs act as information repositories with facts and figures about their subjects (net worth, shoe size, astrological sign, height, weight, etc).
 The painted canvas and linen, most often visible to the world, begins with and sometimes incorporates and then disguises this fragmented data with the physicality of material substances.